anhgelus/molehunt/Writerside/topics/config-file.md

 similar names, even though different).
 To know what each setting does, you can check [the gamerules documention](gamerules.md).

-The config syntax is very simple :
+The config syntax is very simple:
 - `name_of_the_setting = value` to set a setting to a `value`.
 Only one setting can be set on a single line
 - A line starting with a `#` is a comment, and will not be counted be the mod.